 After you’ve got several fireworks photos you’re happy with, try for some variety.
 Switch between a wide-angle view and a close-up of the sky by zooming or swapping lenses.

 For longer firework shows, try moving to another viewing spot.
 Make sure you’re still respecting other spectators as you move!

 Instead of holding the shutter down for only one fireworks burst, try capturing more at a time.
 Do this by holding the shutter until multiple bursts are completed.

 If your exposure was just right for a single firework burst, use a narrower aperture.
 You should get an accurate exposure with the extra light coming in from multiple bursts.

-Most fireworks shows are long enough to allow you to get several different shots.
+Most firework shows are long enough to allow you to get several different shots.
 By the show’s finale, I’m usually ready to put the camera down.
 And I can watch the rest of the show without looking through a viewfinder.

 At that point, I’ve already gotten quite a few shots.
 Plus the number of fireworks exploding at once in the finale makes it tougher to get a good exposure.
 It also leaves the sky filled with more smoke.